 You can lay the moss in one of two ways.
 The first is with moss that was carefully grown in a nursery and is ready to be transplanted by hand.
 You would do this just as you might imagine: Gently push the moss roots down into the medium and water it generously as you go.

 An easier and perhaps cheaper method involves using your blender to make a ‘moss milkshake.’
 This slurry is made of equal parts water and buttermilk (yes, buttermilk) and bits of moss that are broken up and put into the blender.
 The idea is to create a thin green ‘milkshake.’
 You will then pour that milkshake over the areas where you want the moss to grow.

-Take great care not to get the moss slurry on the stones themselves, as the moss will take hold and grow there — that’s not what you want.
+Try not to get the moss slurry on the stones themselves, as the moss will take hold and grow there.
 Pour carefully to keep the moss in between the stones, right where it should be.
 You might have to repeat this process several times over the next few weeks in order to get the moss growing strong and hardy.

 Your low-maintenance moss and natural stone walkway

 Once the moss has taken hold, keep watering it like crazy.
 It needs a moist environment in which to thrive.
-Once it is established, moss is hardy enough to last for a very long time by drawing all its water needs from the environment, but you can help it along from time to time with a good watering.
-If you happen to have problems with rodents digging at the new moss, temporarily cover the walkway with mesh netting designed for the purpose — you can easily find this at home improvement stores.
+Once it is established, moss is hardy enough to last for a very long time by drawing all its water needs from the environment.
+You can help it along from time to time with a good watering.
+If you happen to have problems with rodents digging at the new moss, temporarily cover the walkway with mesh netting designed for the purpose.

 Once the moss is established, it will help set the stones in the walkway by growing firm and strong around them.
 Normal foot traffic won’t hurt it at all, but you want to avoid wearing heels or heavy work boots on the walkway if possible.
 The walkway should require little to no maintenance from that point on!